How to Finger Crochet a Bag: No Hook, No Problem

 For a deeper understanding of choosing the right materials, our guide on the best yarn for beginner crochet covers everything from fiber types to weight categories.
 If you are curious about traditional crochet tools and want to explore hook-based patterns later, the best crochet hooks for beginners article is a great next read.

-This finger crochet bag pattern uses a simple rectangular construction worked in continuous rows.
-You will create a flat rectangle and then gather the top to form the bag shape.
-Here is every step broken down in detail so you can follow along confidently.
+This bag uses a simple rectangular construction worked in continuous rows.
+You make a flat rectangle, then gather the top to form the bag shape.
+Here’s every step in detail so you can follow along confidently.

 Step 1: Make the Slip Knot